 Condos Are Not Apartments

-A condo is a building that is privately owned and may be rented out by the owner.
+A condo is a building that is privately owned and the owner can decide whether they sell it or rent it in the future.
 Apartments, on the other hand, are a part of a building that is often managed by a professional company and not a single owner.

 Condos, unlike apartments, are not designed uniformly across the entire building and allow space for creativity.
 So awaken your creative soul and get going.
 Happy designing!